 - Students who wish to apply for a supplemental examination should contact the Engineering Student Centre to confirm eligibility.
 Students who indicate that they want to write the supplemental examination will be charged a $150.00 fee by Student Enrolment Services.

-- Students who decide not to write the supplementary examination after fees have been assessed will forfeit the supplementary examination fee.
+- Students who decide not to write the supplemental examination after fees have been assessed will forfeit the supplemental examination fee.